 26.A.3.a.i.
 Except for employees whose leave is governed by Rule 26.E. of these rules, employees using 80 cumulative hours of paid time off, compensatory time, leave without pay, or combination thereof for purposes related to a family and medical leave event(s) as defined in Rule 26.N., within an event year, shall be granted the use of extended sick leave.
 Extended sick leave may only be used for serious health conditions, including recovery after childbirth.
 Employees shall be charged PTO for bonding time or a qualifying exigency due to being on or being called to active duty allowed under Rule 26 which is not medically required or accompanied by a medical certification.
-Each event year, employees described in this rule are eligible to use extended sick leave after exhaustion of 80 cumulative hours of paid time off, compensatory time, leave without pay, or any combination thereof for a qualifying family and medical leave event.
+Each event year, employees described in this rule are eligible to use extended sick leave without pay, or any combination thereof for a qualifying family and medical leave event.